 Breastfeeding while taking dextromethorphan:

-Because many cough syrups with dextromethorphan contain alcohol, it is important to review the label before taking.
+Some cough syrups with dextromethorphan contain alcohol, so it is important to review the label before using.
 Alcohol-free cough syrups are preferred while breastfeeding.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 Please click here for references.